anjayluh/restaurant-mis/README.md

 # restaurant-mis
-A restaurant mamangement system designed using python and django. it avails a set of endpoints to:
+A restaurant management system designed using python and django. it avails a set of endpoints to:
 - register and authenticate a user
 - View, edit, update and delete menu items for the given restaurant